a-jey/MiBand5-watchface_for_xDrip/README.md

 This is how it looks:
 ![animated](A-Jey_packed_animated.gif) ![static](A-Jey_packed_static.png)

-And here is a comparizon between the original version (left) and my custom version (right):
+And here is a comparizon between the original (left) and my custom version (right):
 ![compare](/compare.png)

 To change the original watchface you need to copy the files